katherineyuu/CS201_Project0/README.md

 ### Running Person201NearbyDemo, Modify Person201.java, and changing Data Source

 Run the program `Person201NearbyDemo`.
-It reads a data file and finds all the people in the data file who are within 50 miles of someone within 50 miles of a person named Ricardo who lives near Seattle.
+It reads a data file and finds all the people in the data file who are within 50 miles of a person named Ricardo who lives near Seattle.
 The program prints there are no people because the method `Person201.distanceFrom` returns the value _100_ instead of the correct distance to the parameter `other`.
-Fix the modify of `Person201.distanceFrom` so that it calls
+Modify the body of `Person201.distanceFrom` so that it calls
-`Person201Utilities.distance` and passes the right parameters to get the distance between `this` object and the parameter `other`.
+`Person201Utilities.distance` and passes the correct parameters to get the distance between `this` object and the parameter `other`.
 Then rerun
 `Person201NearbyDemo` -- you should see data from 16 people who are within 50 miles of Ricardo.

 Lines 20-22 specify three data sources: a regular text file named `large` in the `data` folder, an encrypted file in the same `data` folder (line 21), and an encrypted URL (line 22).
 Verify by commenting out/uncommenting each line that those sources all produce the same results, e.g., 16 people within 50 miles of Ricardo.
 After verifying the results are the same, write a new line that reads data from the URL specified by the